JUMP TO A TOPIC

 Alexis’ boss’s hair stylist was engaged to the brother of Dr. Henry Zaleski, an oncologist at Methodist Hospital in Houston.
 He agreed to help and vowed to figure out a solution to her diagnosis.
-Dr. Sugarbaker, the top peritoneal mesothelioma specialist in the country, was contacted and agreed to work with Alexis’ doctor on her treatment plan.
+Dr. Paul Sugarbaker, at the time one of the top peritoneal mesothelioma specialists in the country, was contacted and agreed to work with Alexis’ doctor on her treatment plan.

 Alexis’ Treatment Plan

 The next step after getting a diagnosis is to lay out a treatment plan.
 The crux of Alexis’ treatment was cytoreductive surgery with heated intraperitoneal chemotherapy (HIPEC).